 If you want to gain some experience while studying to boost your CV but you're not sure where to start, here are some of the ways you can get involved in experiences of work while you are studying at Kent.

-Mentoring Scheme (KEW-NET)
+Kent Mentoring Scheme

 MyFolio is the University's e-portfolio tool, which provides each student with an intuitive web-based tool for planning, reviewing, reflecting upon, recording and presenting their academic, professional/career and personal development.